spmfox/BootcBlade/README.md

 # BootcBlade

-Ansible automation for deploying a KVM hypervisor using bootc on CentOS Stream.
+Ansible automation for deploying a KVM hypervisor using bootc and Fedora Server.

 ![BootcBlade](docs/images/logo.png)

 This Ansible automation uses bootc to create "the perfect" KVM hypervisor with ZFS, NFS + Samba, Cockpit, and Sanoid + Syncoid.

 ## Usage - deploy on top of existing system
-1. Install a fresh CentOS Stream 9 to the desired host - use a minimal install to save disk space on the resulting deployed machine
+1. Install a fresh Fedora Server or CentOS Stream to the desired host - use the latest minimal install to save disk space on the resulting deployed machine
 2. Install ```podman``` on the host
 3. Generate an SSH key
 4. Create inventory using the example in the ```docs``` folder